-For the last three columns, write your table entries as fractions (proper or improper, as
+For the last three columns, write your table entries as fractions (proper or improper, as necessary, but no decimals in the fractions).

 Students should be encouraged to measure as accurately as they can and record their measurements accurately.
 The values for some constructed triangles are included below.
 The 10° angle was constructed using the optional method with marked straightedge, and the 5° angle was then obtained by bisecting the 10° angle.
 As expected, in most cases, measurements to the nearest tenth of a centimeter give trigonometric ratios that approximate the theoretical values reasonably well, usually within a few hundredths of their theoretical values.
 Note that sine, and cosine values have no units since the "cm" cancels in calculating the ratio.